Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # method: The method used to parse the chord when the string is passed in, the default value is translate, you can choose chord, translate

 # mode: when 0, the notes are equally distributed in proportion to their respective lengths and intervals to the specified bar length.
-# with 1, the note interval takes the same value as the note length.
+# with 1, the note interval takes the same value as the note duration.

-# Distribute the 5 notes of the Cmaj9 chord evenly over 1/2 bar length, with the same note length and interval for the 5 notes before distribution
+# Distribute the 5 notes of the Cmaj9 chord evenly over 1/2 bar length, with the same note duration and interval for the 5 notes before distribution
 a = distribute(C('Cmaj9') % (1/8, 1/8), 1/2)

 >>> a